ccontrols/component-controls/ui/blocks/README.md

     The default, a value of `"."` will indicate to display information for the current component (associated with the current Story).
     If an array of components is specified, each component will be displayed in a separate tab.
 -   **header**? : _boolean_

+    show or hide the header element.
 -   **sorting**? : _boolean_

+    enable.disable sorting.
 -   **filtering**? : _boolean_

+    enable/disable filtering.
 -   **itemsLabel**? : _string_

+    string label for 'items' - used in the filter placeholder and grouping header.
 -   **groupBy**? : _string\[]_

+    field to be grouped by.
 -   **hiddenColumns**? : _string\[]_

+    list of columns to hide.
 -   **expanded**? : _{ \[key: string]: boolean; }_

+    object listing the initially expanded rows.
 -   **actions**? : _ActionItem\[]_

-    additional actions provided to the component
+    optional actions provided to the component

 ## <ins>PropsTable</ins>